John William Kilbreth: Continued career

 In May 1918, Kilbreth was assigned to duty in France as chief of operations for First United States Army Artillery, and he was subsequently assigned as First Army Artillery's chief of staff.
 In October, he was promoted to temporary brigadier general and assigned to command the 55th Field Artillery Brigade, a unit of the 30th Division.
 He remained in command through the end of the war in November 1918, and in December was assigned to staff duty at the American Expeditionary Forces headquarters.
 In March 1919, he ended his post-war occupation duty and returned to the United States.
 Kilbreth received the Army Distinguished Service Medal to recognize his wartime service.
+The citation for the medal reads:

 Kilbreth demobilized at Camp Shelby, Mississippi, and was assigned to command the post.
 In May 1919, he was assigned as deputy commandant of the Field Artillery School at Fort Sill and returned to his permanent rank of major.
 In July 1919, he received promotion to permanent lieutenant colonel.
 From 1920 to 1921, Kilbreth was a student at the General Staff College (now the United States Army Command and General Staff College), and in 1921 he was assigned to staff duty in the office of the Chief of Field Artillery.
 Kilbreth retired from the Army in 1922.